maciejpedzich/old-quicktonne-app/README.md

 # ARCHIVE NOTE

-This is an old version of an auxilary Socket.io server for an equally old version of Quicktonne.
-See: [quicktonne](https://github.com/maciejpedzich/quicktonne) repository for the latest version of this app.
+This is an old version of Quicktonne Vue app.
+See: [quicktonne](https://github.com/maciejpedzich/quicktonne) repository for the latest version.

 # quicktonne-app